Mibew/mibew_slack/README.md

 3. Put files of the plugins to the `<Mibew root>/plugins`  folder.

-4. Obtain a webhook key from Slack.
-Go to slack, open your app directory, click on Manage, click on Custom Integrations
+4. Obtain a webhook key from Slack:

+    a.
+Go to Slack.com , open your app directory, find and enter Incoming WebHooks app, click on Add Configuration

-5. Click on App Configuration.
-Choose the channel it should post to, click on Add Incoming Webhook Integration
+    b.
+Click on App Configuration.
+Choose the Channel it should post to, click on Add Incoming Webhook Integration

-6. Copy the Webhook URL
+    c.
+Copy the Webhook URL

-7. Add plugins config to plugins structure like below.
+5. Add plugins config to plugins structure like below.

     ```yaml
     plugins: